renatomaia/coutil/doc/manual.md

 Similar to `~`,
 `l` does not produce a value to be returned.

+### `system.maketemp (prefix [, mode])`

+Creates a uniquely named temporary directory with the prefix given by string `prefix`.

+`mode` might contain any of the following characters to make it create a file instead of a directory.
+These characters also define the sequence of values returned by the call in case of success.

+- `f`: returns the path to the **file** created.
+- `o`: returns the created file already **opened**.

+If `mode` does not contain any of the above characters, this function returns the path to the created directory on success.

+`mode` might also be prefixed with character `~` to execute it in [blocking mode](#blocking-mode).

+By default,
+mode is the empty string.

 ### `system.listdir (path [, mode])`

 Returns an [iterator](http://www.lua.org/manual/5.4/manual.html#3.3.5) that lists the file entries inside the directory in path given by string `path`.